lufinkey/Promise.swift/README.md

 	};
 }

-// or let the async block catch your errors func myLinearAsyncFunction2() -> Promise<Int>
+// or let the async block catch your error and return a rejected Promise if something throws an Error func myLinearAsyncFunction2() -> Promise<Int>
 	return async {
 		let result1: Int = try await(myAsyncFunction());